hlajungo/shell-script-collections/logexec/Readme.md

-A shell script function to log.
+A shell script function to log a command state.
 ### Dep
 bash